nilsugungor/enter-cosmos/README.md

 # Enter Cosmos: Personal Astrology Engine

 Enter Cosmos is a high-precision and fun astrology engine that generates detailed natal charts and PDF reports using the **Swiss Ephemeris**.
+Click on the planets, learn more.

 ## Features
 - **Precise Calculations:** Uses the `pyswisseph` library for professional-grade planetary positions.